-- (a) To receive an earmarked grant through the budget process or a supplemental budget, each grantee, no later than 7 days following the date of the first reading of the Council on the budget, shall submit electronically to the Budget Director the following: - (1) The organization's Articles of Incorporation; - (2)(A) Internal Revenue Service certification that the organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code of 1986, approved August 16, 1954 (68A Stat.
-163; 26 U.S.C. § 501(c)(3)); or - (B) A notarized statement that the organization has filed for taxexempt status and the application is still under consideration by the Internal Revenue Service; - (3)(A) The organization's most recent financial audit, not more than 2 years old; or - (B) A recent financial statement, not more than one year old, prepared by a certified accountant that shows that the organization is in good financial standing and that delineates its: - (i) Existing assets and liabilities; - (ii) Pending lawsuits, if any; and - (iii) Pending and final judgments, if any;
+- (a) To receive an earmarked grant through the budget process or a supplemental budget, each grantee, no later than 7 days following the inclusion of funding in the budget at first reading, or if applicable, at second reading, shall submit electronically to the Budget Director the following: - (1) The organization's Articles of Incorporation; - (2)(A) Internal Revenue Service certification that the organization is tax-exempt under 26 U.S.C. § 501(c)(3); or - (B) A notarized statement that the organization has filed for tax-exempt status and the application is still under consideration by the Internal Revenue Service; - (3)(A) The organization's most recent financial audit, not more than 2 years old; or - (B) A recent financial statement, not more than one year old, prepared by a certified accountant that shows that the organization is in good financial standing and that delineates its: - (i) Existing assets and liabilities; - (ii) Pending lawsuits, if any; and - (iii) Pending and final judgments, if any; - (4) The most recently filed Internal Revenue Service Form 990 or 990EZ covering one of the organization's most recently completed 2 fiscal years; - (5) A notarized statement from the grantee certifying that: - (A) The organization is current on District and federal taxes;

-- (4) The most recently filed Internal Revenue Service Form 990 or 990EZ covering one of the organization's most recently completed 2 fiscal years; - (5) A notarized statement from the grantee certifying that: - (A) The organization is current on District and federal taxes; - (B) The Council of the District of Columbia is authorized to verify the organization's tax status with the District of Columbia Office of Tax and Revenue and the Office of Tax and Revenue is authorized to release this information to the Council, the Mayor, and the Auditor; - (C) The organization focuses primarily on services to District of Columbia; and - (D) The District government shall have access to its financial, administrative, and operational records, including specific consent for the Auditor to access its books, accounts, records, findings, and documents related to the grant; and - (6) A comprehensive program statement that includes a detailed: - (A) Scope of work for the grant funds; and - (B) Budget that describes how the grant funds shall be spent. - (b) Nothing in this part shall be construed as waiving the requirements to submit information required of all grantees by the grantor agencies or organizations. - (c)(1) If an organization cannot meet the submission requirements established in subsection (a) of this section, the organization shall be required to submit: - (A) A notarized statement designating a nonprofit organization that does meet the criteria to serve as its fiscal agent or fiscal sponsor postmarked or hand delivered to the Council's Office of the Budget Director no later than the time prescribed in subsection (a) of this section; and - (B) The information required by subsection (a)(5) of this section. - (2) The fiscal agent or fiscal sponsor shall be required to submit the following to the Council's Office of the Budget Director no later than the time prescribed in subsection (a) of this section: - (A) A notarized statement agreeing to serve as fiscal agent or fiscal sponsor; and - (B) The information required by subsection (a) of this section. - (d)(1) All earmarked grants shall be listed in the Budget Support Act to include the grantee name, grant amount, and purpose of the grant.
+- (B) The Council of the District of Columbia is authorized to verify the organization's tax status with the District of Columbia Office of Tax and Revenue and the Office of Tax and Revenue is authorized to release this information to the Council, the Mayor, and the Auditor: - (C) The organization focuses primarily on services to District of Columbia; and - (D) The District government shall have access to its financial, administrative, and operational records, including specific consent for the Auditor to access its books, accounts, records, findings, and documents related to the grant; and - (6) A comprehensive program statement that includes a detailed: - (A) Scope of work for the grant funds; and - (B) Budget that describes how the grant funds shall be spent. - (b) Nothing in this part shall be construed as waiving the requirements to submit information required of all grantees by the grantor agencies or organizations. - (c)(1) If an organization cannot meet the submission requirements established in subsection (a) of this section, the organization shall be required to submit: - (A) A notarized statement designating a nonprofit organization that does meet the criteria to serve as its fiscal agent or fiscal sponsor postmarked or hand delivered to the Council's Office of the Budget Director no later than the time prescribed in subsection (a) of this section; and - (B) The information required by subsection (a)(5) of this section. - (2) The fiscal agent or fiscal sponsor shall be required to submit the following to the Council's Office of the Budget Director no later than the time prescribed in subsection (a) of this section: - (A) A notarized statement agreeing to serve as fiscal agent or fiscal sponsor; and - (B) The information required by subsection (a) of this section. - (d)(1) All earmarked grants shall be listed in the Budget Support Act to include the grantee name, grant amount, and purpose of the grant. - (2) Before the second reading of the Budget Support Act, the Council's Budget Director shall certify which grantees have met the requirements of subsection (a) of this section.